slavatrofimov/BI2AI-Hackathon/Student/02-Dataflows.md

 ## Hints

 1. Your data warehouse database has been pre-provisioned for you.
 If needed, reach out to your coach for connection strings and credentials.
-1. Is there anything interesting about the data types assigned to some fields?
+1. Is there anything interesting or concerning about the data types assigned to some fields?
 Should you do anything about that?
-1. If you're having issues seeing the dataflow contents you may need to clear your Power BI Dataflow Credentials from Power BI Desktop's credential cache
+1. If you're having issues seeing the dataflow contents you may need to clear your Power BI Dataflow Credentials from Power BI Desktop's credential cache.

 ## Learning resources